Lumjerliu/Lumjerliu.github.io/index.markdown

 layout: home
 ---
-  Welcome to my website.I am Lum Jerliu, a mathathlete from Kosova("insert math olympiad"cv"").
-My interest are Mathematics and Computer Science.I like to read mostly biographies,history and sci-fi.<a href="https://www.goodreads.com/user/show/138448176-lum-jerliu">goodreads.com/lumjerliu/</a>
+  Welcome to my website!
+I am Lum Jerliu, a mathlete from Kosovo with a deep passion for Mathematics and Computer Science.
+I enjoy reading, particularly biographies, history, and science fiction.
+You can check out my Goodreads profile here.

-  Here on this site, I aim to blog of things that are important to me and that I want to share with others.
-I Hope this serves as something valuable to you.
-Here are  [Other-Websites]("/blog/2024/04/19/Other-Websites/") that I found quite helpful in my development.
+  On this site, I aim to blog about topics that matter to me and share my insights with others.
+I hope you find the content valuable.
+Additionally, here are some other websites that have been instrumental in my personal development.

   <!-- Index.markdown file. -->